Faithful-Resource-Pack/Docs/src/routes/pages/textures/contributor-handbook.md

 2. **Art Director Council Voting**: When a submission has passed public voting (determined as getting more or the same amount of upvotes than downvotes after a 2 day period), it enters a 1-day phase of council voting.
 During this phase, council members talk about the submission in private and vote to determine whether the texture fits the stylistic direction of Faithful.
 For Classic Faithful, the results from community voting directly go to results, without a council phase.

-    A texture passes council voting if its got more upvotes than downvotes after one day.
+    A texture passes council voting if it has more upvotes than downvotes after one day.
 The council’s decision is final – if the council rejects a texture, it will never be added to the pack and the same, unmodified one cannot be submitted again.

 Besides the upvote and downvote options regular users get, there are 2 other options that the council and Managers have: